-Winter Home Maintenance Checklist: 8 To-Dos Before Temperatures Drop
+Winter Home Maintenance Checklist: How to Prepare Your New Home Before Temperatures Drop

-Winter is coming.
-Whether you live on the coast or in an area that gets blanketed in white for months of the year, it’s time to prep.
+Winter is coming, which means it’s time to make a winter checklist for your home.
+Whether you live on the coast or in an area that gets blanketed in white for months of the year, it’s time for winter prep.
 Sure, your winter home maintenance checklist will look a little different depending on whether you’re braving temperatures of 10 below or just unpacking a few light sweaters.
 But even if you’re not facing ice and snow, the changing seasons are a great reminder to stay on top of the to-dos for your home or apartment.

-We’ve put together this winter home maintenance checklist to help you get ready before temperatures drop.
-Tackle these eight tasks to be prepped for the changing weather.
+We’ve put together this wintering your home checklist to help you get ready before temperatures drop.
+Find out how to prepare for winter so you can tackle these tasks pronto.

 1. Check the heating system

 How does your home stay warm?
 Whether you have a high-tech HVAC system or an old-school furnace, give it some love.
 Change out the air filter and test the igniter switch.
 If it’s been a while since a professional has serviced your system, there’s no time like the present.